-Full Summer 2 2023 May 29 Monday Memorial Day Holiday.
-May 29 Monday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.
-May 30 Tuesday Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through June 5.
-June 5 Monday Last day to register or add classes; refund period ends.
-June 6 Tuesday \$10 fee assessed per drop or add.
-June 8 Thursday Mandatory drop date for non-attendance.
-June 20 Tuesday Deadline for course withdrawals (no refunds; refund period ended June 5).
-June 26-Jun 30 Mon-Fri Classes suspended.
-July 3 Monday Classes reconvene.
+May 27 Monday Memorial Day Holiday.
+May 27 Monday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.
+May 28 Tuesday Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through June 5.
+June 3 Monday Last day to register or add classes; refund period ends.
+June 4 Tuesday \$10 fee assessed per drop or add.
+June 6 Thursday Mandatory drop date for non-attendance.
+June 18 Tuesday Deadline for course withdrawals (no refunds; refund period ended June 3).
+June 24-Jun 28 Mon-Fri Classes suspended.
+July 1 Monday Classes reconvene.
 July 4 Tuesday Independence Day Holiday.
-July 26 Wednesday Classes end.
-July 27 - 28 Thurs-Fri Final Examinations.
-First Summer 2 May 29 2023 Monday Memorial Day Holiday.
-May 29 May 29 Monday Last day to officially cancel registration and avoid responsibility Way 29 Monday for payment of tuition and fees.
-May 30 Tuesday Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through June 1.
-June 1 Thursday Last day to register or add classes; refund period ends.
-June 2 Friday \$10 fee assessed per drop or add.
-June 6 Tuesday Mandatory drop date for non-attendance.
-June 8 Thursday Deadline for course withdrawals (no refund; refund period ended June 1.)
-June 23 Friday Classes end.
-June 26 - 27 Mon-Tues Final examinations.
+July 24 Wednesday Classes end.
+July 25 - 26 Thurs-Fri Final Examinations.
+First Summer 2 2024 First Summer 2 May 27 2024 Monday Memorial Day Holiday.
+Memorial Day Holiday.
+Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.
+May 27 Monday Last day to officially cancel registration and avoid responsibility May 27 May 27 Monday Monday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals May 27 May 27 May 28 Monday Monday Tuesday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.
+Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through May 30.
+May 27 May 27 May 28 May 30 Monday Monday Tuesday Thursday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through May 30.Last day to register or add classes; refund period ends.
+May 27 May 27 May 28 May 30 May 31 Monday Monday Tuesday Thursday Friday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through May 30.Last day to register or add classes; refund period ends.\$10 fee assessed per drop or add.
+May 27 May 27 May 28 May 30 May 31 June 4 Monday Monday Tuesday Thursday Friday Tuesday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through May 30.Last day to register or add classes; refund period ends.\$10 fee assessed per drop or add.Mandatory drop date for non-attendance.Deadline for course withdrawals (no refund; refund period ended

-June 28 Wednesday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.
-June 29 Thursday Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through July 3.
-July 3 Monday Last day to register or add classes; refund period ends.
-July 4 Monday Independence Day Holiday.
+June 26 Wednesday Last day to officially cancel registration and avoid responsibility for payment of tuition and fees.
+June 27 Thursday Classes begin; registration fee (\$100) assessed this date; 100% refund (less 5% of fees or \$100, whichever is less) on withdrawals through July 1.
+July 1 Monday Last day to register or add classes; refund period ends.
+July 2 Monday Independence Day Holiday.
 July 4 Wednesday \$10 fee assessed per drop or add.
-July 7 Friday Mandatory drop date for non-attendance.
-July 11 Tuesday Deadline for course withdrawals (no refund; refund period ended July 3).
-July 26 Wednesday Classes end.
-July 27-28 Thurs-Friday Final examinations.
+July 5 Friday Mandatory drop date for non-attendance.
+July 9 Tuesday Deadline for course withdrawals (no refund; refund period ended July 1).
+July 24 Wednesday Classes end.
+July 25 - 26 Thurs-Friday Final examinations.

-August Intersession 2022
+August Intersession 2024